ayushub/msts-code-challenge/README.md

 | rstephenson5 | pwd26!   | Purchaser |

+_Note:
-The database is setup by the `docker-compose.yml` confiugration and is seeded with two dispute records for the `dbradick2` user (see `postgres-seed-data.sql`.)
+The database is setup by the `docker-compose.yml` configuration and is seeded with two dispute records for the `dbradick2` user (see `postgres-seed-data.sql`.)
 Database schema is defined in `postgres-schema.sql` and the container is configured with `tmpfs` for the data directory so that the database is recreated between each restart.
 This was done to make sure we have an up to date schema running in the database.
-If you don't like this behaviour just remove the `tmpfs` configuration.
+If you don't like this behavior just remove the `tmpfs` configuration._

 ## Submission

-Fork this repository on gitlab and spend up 2-3 hours implementing the feature requests in the challenge section.
+Fork this repository on gitlab and spend up to 3 hours implementing the feature requests in the challenge section.
 If you have time left to spend after implementing the features you can try to fix the reported bugs and / or address the developer / technical concerns.

 Once you are finished with your work commit and push it to your forked repository.
 Invite the following gitlab users with at least the `Reporter` permission level (you invite users to your repository from the `Members` section.